DuckyBoi-XD/DuckyDK-MTR-1/JOURNAL.md

 I really wanted to finish this project and spent an uncomfortable amount of time on it today.
 I'm at the home stretch and I just want to be free.... and move on to a new project.

+There are problem with committing from code server which I don't understand so the last few updates might be really weird.

 Time spent: 12 hours
 ---